-- Other carotenoids like lycopene, lutein and zeaxanthin cannot be converted into vitamin A.
+- Other carotenoids like lycopene, lutein, and zeaxanthin cannot be converted into vitamin A.

 - About 50% of vitamin A in a vegetarian diet is provided by beta carotene and other carotenoids.
-Beta-carotene is also produced synthetically or from palm oil, algae and fungi.
+Beta-carotene is also produced synthetically or from palm oil, algae, and fungi.

-Nutritional Value of Beta Carotene:
+Nutritional Value of Beta Carotene

-When ingested into the body, beta carotene is converted to vitamin A (retinol) in the small intestines of the mammals by beta-carotene 15 and 15 monooxygenase, an enzyme.
+When ingested into the body, beta carotene is converted to vitamin A (retinol) in the small intestines of mammals by beta-carotene 15 and 15 monooxygenase, an enzyme.
 Excess retinol is stored in the liver and synthesized into active vitamin A in times of need.

-Similarly, it recommends a dosage of 1650 IU for infants of 7-12 months of age, 1000 IU for children aged 1-3 years, 1320 IU for children aged 4-8 years and 2000 IU for children aged 9-13 years.
-Instead of consuming isolated beta-carotene supplements, it is often recommended to consume 15000 IU of mixed carotenoids per day for adults and children over the age of 13 years.
+Similarly, it recommends a dosage of 500 mcg RAE for infants of 7-12 months of age, 300 mcg RAE for children aged 1-3 years, 400 mcg RAE for children aged 4-8 years and 600 mcg RAE for children aged 9-13 years (6).

-Health Benefits of Beta Carotene:
+Health Benefits Of Beta Carotene

 1. Cardiovascular Health:

-3. Good for Brain:
+3. May Be Good for the Brain

-4. Treatment of Respiratory Ailments:
+4. May Help In The Treatment of Respiratory Ailments

-Skin Benefits of Beta Carotene:
+Skin Benefits of Beta Carotene